aka: Wrong Type Of Mammal Mammaries

 - The merfolk of Barracora, who are an unconventional combination of bipedal humanoids and scaleless fish.

-- Female Zoras in The Legend of Zelda games.
-Hard to miss in Ruto's official artwork◊.
+- Female Zoras are generally depicted with mammaries.
+It's hard to miss in Ruto's official artwork◊.

 - In Twilight Princess, both male and female Zoras are identical and flat-chested.
 The deceased Zora queen, on the other hand....